bidbuddyai/monday-agent/docs/deployment.md

 # Deployment Guide

-This guide describes how to build and deploy the Monday.com AI Assistant marketplace app using the Monday Apps CLI.
+This guide describes how to build and deploy the Monday.com AI Assistant marketplace app using the officially supported Monday Apps CLI (`@mondaycom/apps-cli`).
 All infrastructure runs on Monday.com, so no external hosting or server provisioning is required.

 ## Prerequisites

 - Monday.com developer account with permission to create marketplace apps
-- Monday Apps CLI (`monday-apps-cli`) installed globally
+- Monday Apps CLI available via `npx mapps`
-- Poe API key stored securely (you will set this inside the app after deployment)
+- Poe API key stored securely (set inside the app after deployment)
-- Node.js 16 or later
+- Node.js 18 or later (required by Monday Code)

 ## 1. Install Dependencies